fusioncharts/dev_centre_docs/getting-started/angular/angularjs/your-first-chart-using-angularjs.md

 In this page, you will see how to install FusionCharts and render a chart using the `angularjs-fusionCharts` directive.

->This guide is for **Angular v1.7** and below.
-For **Angular 2** and above, refer to [this guide](https://www.fusioncharts.com/dev/getting-started/angular/angular/your-first-chart-using-angular)
+>The below instructions are for **Angular v1.7** and below.
+For **Angular 2** and above, refer to the [Angular2+](https://www.fusioncharts.com/dev/getting-started/angular/angular/your-first-chart-using-angular) guide.

 ## Prerequisite

 In case of including Fusioncharts dependencies from **CDN** or **Local Files**, you can skip this step and get started with the code mentioned in the below steps.

 If you choose to install `fusioncharts` package via **npm**, make sure you have Node.js installed in your system.
 AngularJS requires Node.js version **10.9.0** or later.
 To check your version, run `node -v` in a terminal/console window.
-To get Node.js, go to [nodejs.org](https://nodejs.org/).
+To get Node.js, go to the [official website](https://nodejs.org/).

 ## Installation and including dependencies